 Analysis and Test Results

-While you can't put a price on your periodontal health, you might balk at spending hundreds of dollars on a toothbrush, regardless of its smart features.
-Luckily, plenty of the lower-cost toothbrushes that we tried deliver excellent performance.
-The Pro 1000 by Oral-B is our top recommendation when shopping on a budget, matching the best of the best when it comes to cleaning.
-All of these brushes should be more than capable of keeping your teeth cavity-free if appropriately used, so don't fret if you want the best, but don't want to spend hundreds of dollars on a toothbrush.
+Dental hygiene is important, but spending hundreds of dollars on a toothbrush, regardless of its features, is a luxury.
+Luckily, plenty of the lower-cost toothbrushes we tried will still deliver excellent performance.
+The Philips One is our top recommendation when shopping on a budget and matches the best of the best when it comes to cleaning.
+All of these brushes should be more than capable of keeping your teeth clean if appropriately used, so don't fret if you want the best but can't afford to spend hundreds of dollars on a toothbrush.

 The Pro 8000 also removed practically all visible plaque, as shown in the photo below.

 We got similar results with the Pro 1000.
 Most of the top-scoring brushes in our cleaning tests use a rotation-oscillation method of cleaning, and while our test was not a clinical trial, we did find some studies that aligned with our results.
 In 2005, the Cochrane Library published a review of manual versus powered toothbrushing for oral health .
-This review found that: "Brushes with a rotation oscillation action removed plaque and reduced gingivitis more effectively than manual brushes in the short term and reduced gingivitis scores in studies over 3 months."
+This review found that "Brushes with a rotation oscillation action removed plaque and reduced gingivitis more effectively than manual brushes in the short term and reduced gingivitis scores in studies over 3 months."

 The trial states that it was too short to determine if this would cause a reduction in destructive periodontal disease.
 However, we did find that the DiamondClean Smart held its own against the Oral-B models, removing a comparable amount of plaque.
-The Sonicare ProtectiveClean 4100, ProtectiveClean 6100, the Fairywill Sonic Electric Toothbrush, and the Brio SmartClean Sonic all followed, each earning a 7 out of 10 for their cleaning results.
-All of these brushes easily removed the bulk of plaque from all of our judges, but each of them would routinely miss a spot or two compared to top products — usually by their back molars or on the inside surfaces of a tooth.
+The Sonicare ProtectiveClean 4100, ProtectiveClean 6100, Waterpik Complete Care 9.0, Fairywill Sonic Electric Toothbrush, and the Brio SmartClean Sonic all followed.
+These models easily removed the bulk of plaque from our judges, but each of them routinely missed a spot or two compared to top products — usually by the back molars or on the inside surfaces of a tooth.

-These results surprised us, as we initially thought the manual toothbrush would score much lower, but upon consulting the Cochrane Library review again, we found an interesting comparison: "There was no statistically significant difference between powered toothbrushes whose action was side-to-side and manual brushes with regard to the removal of plaque or reduction of gingivitis for both time periods."
+In the Cochrane Library's review, we found an interesting comparison: "There was no statistically significant difference between powered toothbrushes whose action was side-to-side and manual brushes concerning the removal of plaque or reduction of gingivitis for both time periods."
 The Quip, with its side-to-side motion, scored average in our cleaning tests.

 Ease of Use

-Both earning a 6 out of 10, the Waterpik Complete Care 9.5, and the DiamondClean Smart came next.
-The Waterpik has 3 separate cleaning modes, while the DiamondClean Smart has 5 modes along with the option to switch between 3 different intensities for each mode.
-The DiamondClean and the Waterpik have a secondary mode select button and indicators to show you what mode you are brushing with.
+The DiamondClean Smart earned a decent score in ease of use.
+The DiamondClean Smart has five modes plus the option to switch between three different intensities for each mode.
+It also has a secondary mode select button and indicators to show you what mode you are brushing with.
+It's rated for use in the shower and has a built-in two-minute timer with quadrant pacing.

 None of the Sonicare models have space for extra brush heads on their base, but their included travel cases can store up to two.

 To test the battery life, we ran each toothbrush for two minutes on a standard mode, both in the morning and in the evening, scoring each one on how many days it lasted.
-As more and more include smart features or other functions that cause some power draw even when the toothbrush isn't in use, we had to revamp our test from running each brush repeatedly until it died, to running them twice a day until the battery ran out.
+As more and more models include smart features and other functions that cause some power draw even when the toothbrush isn't in use, we had to revamp our test from running each brush repeatedly until it died, to running them twice a day until the battery ran out.